Imaging magnetically driven astrospheres: a forward modelling approach: Results

 We further examine the locations of the emission peaks after ISM absorption.
 The corresponding wavelength and velocity shifts of the emission peaks are shown in Figure~\ref{fig: wavelength_shift}.
 In the upwind region—from the star towards the astropause—the emission peaks are redshifted, whereas in the downwind regions inside the astrosphere, the emission peaks are blueshifted.
 These features arise from Doppler shifts along the star–\NH{} particle lines: photons are emitted isotropically from the star, while the \NH{} particles flow from the upwind to the downwind direction.
+The peak wavelength changes abruptly rather than gradually because the central part of the emission is absorbed by the ISM.
 Consequently, astrospheric emission from the downwind side is not expected to be strongly affected by heliospheric absorption, which primarily attenuates the red wing of the line profile.

 For a similar observer–astrosphere configuration as assumed here, the locations of the emission peaks can be used to infer several properties of the astrosphere, including the flow direction and the characteristic velocity scale of \NH{} throughout the astrosphere, and can also provide an indicator of the direction of the astropause.